OperationSpark/draw/README.md

 // using should.js //
 (shape.width).should.be.exactly(40);

-// continue to draw on the same Shape by passing it as the last arguement // draw.rect(10, 40, '#999', null, null, -10, 20, shape);
+// continue to draw on the same Shape by passing it as the last argument // draw.rect(10, 40, '#999', null, null, -10, 20, shape);
 (shape.width).should.be.exactly(50);
 (shape.height).should.be.exactly(60);